Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

-You can cross one of the world’s most iconic destinations off your bucket list today!
-We’ll drive in an air-conditioned motorcoach to the UNESCO World Heritage Site of the Giza Plateau to marvel at the Pyramids of Giza.
-The Great Pyramid — or Pyramid of Khufu — is the oldest and largest of the three, dating back to 2580–2560 BC and towering 455 feet high.
-Also part of this World Heritage site is the Great Sphinx.
-The massive statue is carved from the plateau’s limestone bedrock in the shape of a reclining lion with the head of the pharaoh Khafre.
+After breakfast, transfer to the UNESCO World Heritage Site of the Giza Plateau to marvel at iconic Pyramids.
+The Great Pyramid — or Pyramid of Khufu — is the oldest and largest of the three, dating to 2580–2560 BC and towering 455 feet high.
+Soak in its mystery, then head over to admire the Great Sphinx.
+This massive statue — with the body of a lion and the head of pharaoh Khufu — was carved from the plateau’s limestone bedrock.

-You’ll also have a chance to enjoy authentic Egyptian cuisine with lunch at one of Cairo’s excellent restaurants, and pay a visit to Cairo’s renowned Egyptian Museum.
-Home to the world's largest collection of pharaonic antiquities, the museum’s cool stone hallways house spectacular displays of art and statuary from ancient dynasties.
-But, the stars of the show are most certainly the golden treasures of King Tutankhamun’s tomb, which simply have to be seen to be believed.
-With a full day of incredible sights under our belts, we’ll return to the ship in the late afternoon and enjoy dinner on board.
+After a lunch of authentic Egyptian cuisine at one of Cairo’s excellent restaurants, pay a visit to Cairo’s renowned new Grand Egyptian Museum.
+Home to the world's largest collection of pharaonic antiquities, the museum houses spectacular displays of art and statuary from ancient dynasties.
+The stars of the show are most certainly the golden treasures of King Tutankhamun’s tomb, which simply have to be seen to be believed.
+With a full day of incredible sights under your belt, you’ll return to the ship in the late afternoon and enjoy dinner on board.

 Transfer to the airport for your flight home, or continue on a post-trip extension to Alexandria

 Today, bid a fond farewell to the mighty Nile River and the friendly crew of the m/s Nebu as you transfer to Cairo airport for your return flight to the U.S. Or, continue your journey by motorcoach for a post-trip extension to the historic coastal city of Alexandria.